Renting House in Germany

 The Bathroom Is Always Included

 Unlike the kitchen situation, you will always have a bathroom.
-Every apartment in Germany comes with one.
-What you might not expect is the layout.
-In smaller apartments, the shower is usually built directly into the bathtub rather than being a separate enclosure.
-Wet rooms with standalone showers are more common in newer builds, but in older Altbau apartments, the combined bath-and-shower setup is practically universal.
+Every rental apartment in Germany includes one.
+What surprises people is the layout.
+In older Altbau (pre-war or early post-war) buildings, the shower is typically built into the bathtub rather than being a separate enclosure.
+Standalone wet rooms are more common in newer builds, but if you are renting anything built before 1990, expect the combined setup.

 Unfurnished Means Truly Unfurnished

 When a German listing says unmöbliert, it means completely empty.
-No light fixtures in most rooms, no curtain rails, sometimes no internal doors.
-This surprises people searching for apartments for rent in Berlin or other major cities who come from countries where “unfurnished” still means a working kitchen and at least some basic fittings.
-Budget for these extras when you calculate your moving costs.
+No light fixtures in most rooms, no curtain rails, sometimes no internal door handles.
+People searching for long-term rentals who come from the UK, the US, or elsewhere in Europe are often used to “unfurnished” still meaning a functional kitchen and basic fittings.
+In Germany it means a blank shell.
+Budget for these extras before you calculate your total moving costs.

 Rent Prices Vary Enormously by City